derrickburns/tpctl/docs/README.md

 `tpctl` is a bash script that runs `tpctl.sh` in a Docker container. `tpctl.sh` requires a number of tools be installed in its environment.
 The Docker container cointains those tools.

-However, we need to communicate using ssh, and using ssh-agent with Docker is challenging if you are running Docker for Mac.
+However, we need to communicate using ssh.
+Using your local `ssh-agent` with Docker is challenging if you are running Docker for Mac.
 We have not attempted to do so.

-We mount your SSH crendentials.
+Instead, we run another `ssh-agent` inside a separate Docker container which shares credentials with the container that runs `tpctl.sh`.
 This will require you to enter in a passphrase if your SSH credentials are protected by one.

 You also need an AWS account with an identity that has the right:
 * to create a Kubernetes cluster in EKS,